sajmoni/pixi-ex/README.md

 - [`centerY`](docs/centerY.md) - Center a display object on the vertical axis.

 - [`useAutoFullScreen`](docs/useAutoFullScreen.md) - Automatically resize canvas to be full screen.

-- [`getAllTextureIds`](docs/getAllTextureIds.md) - Get all file names defined in all of your sprite sheets

 - [`getGameScale`](api/getGameScale.md) - Get the game scale after resize